Clean Tech Investment Banking: Work in Finance Without Corrupting Your Soul?

 See Exelon’s acquisition of Deere Renewables for an example – in this case it was an entire subsidiary being acquired, but the acquirer still looked at the subsidiary’s individual assets and assigned a $ per KW value as an item of consideration for valuation purposes.

-When it comes to company valuation, by contrast, you see familiar multiples and approaches: DCF, public comps, and precedent transactions.
+When it comes to company valuation, by contrast, you see familiar multiples and approaches: DCF, comparable company analysis, and precedent transactions.
 I’ve seen the following valuation metrics and multiples:

 - Enterprise Value / Sales